azeledon/Final_Project_Group2/README.md

 ## Objectives

-1. Analyze the customer behavior and trends.
+1. Describe customer demographics and sales statistics.
 2. Determine the popular products and categories.
 3. Identify the revenue generation patterns and trends.
-4. Create predictive models to forecast future sales, customer churn, and customer lifetime value.
+4. Create predictive models to forecast future sales.

 ## Methodology